MelvDouc/reactfree-jsx/README.md

 ### vite.config.ts

-Create a file with the above name to tell Vite how to compile JSX.
+Create a file with the above name in the app's route directory to tell Vite how to compile JSX.

 ```javascript
 import { defineConfig } from "vite";